Francis Webb (engineer): Philanthropy

-In 1887, together with Richard Moon, chairman of the LNWR, he presented, to the Crewe Corporation, on behalf of the railway company, Queen's Park, a large and beautifully landscaped park with attractive entrance gates and lodges (complete with inscribed decoration mentioning both Moon and Webb) and also fronting on Victoria Avenue.
-He also helped Crewe Alexandra cricket club relocate from the Alexandra Recreation Ground on Nantwich Road to a new ground off Earle Street in 1898.
+In 1887, together with Richard Moon, chairman of the LNWR, he presented to the Crewe Corporation, on behalf of the railway company, Queen's Park, a large and beautifully landscaped park with attractive entrance gates and lodges (complete with inscribed decoration mentioning both Moon and Webb) and also fronting on Victoria Avenue.
+He also helped Crewe Alexandra athletic and cricket clubs relocate from the Alexandra Recreation Ground on Nantwich Road to a new ground off Earle Street in 1898.

-"Frank Webb Avenue", a much later Crewe residential street, also recalls his name.

 Retirement and death

 He retired in 1903 to Bournemouth, where he died in 1906, aged 70.
 He had never married.